markbeep/Wenjim/backend/README.md

 cd backend
 poetry install
 poetry run start
+docker compose up --build # separate terminal
 ```

+(The docker-compose file in the backend directory only starts up a postgres service)

 If the start fails, you can also start it differently: `poetry run flask --debug -A server run -h "0.0.0.0" -p 8080`